Have you seen my award winning Old Fashioned Butterscotch Pecan Rolls yet? Well cranberry sweet rolls are their cousin.

 Orange zest will fill your home with scents of the holidays without having to purchase an overpriced candle.
 They really are the perfect holiday specialty, whether for breakfast, dessert or a snack.

-If you like my Cranberry Sweet Rolls, you’ll love these other sweet breakfast recipes:
+You’ll love these other sweet breakfast recipes:

 - 3 teaspoons active yeast or 1 packet